The landscape of binary core-collapse supernova progenitors and the late emergence of Wolf-Rayet winds: Acknowledgments

 \section{Acknowledgments}

+We thank an anonymous referee for a constructive review of the paper.
+We thank Guy Flint for his careful reading of the manuscript and for his helpful suggestions which improved the paper.
 This research was supported by a grant from the Pazy Foundation (grant number 216312).
 EL and FRNS acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program, grant agreement number 945806.
-FRNS is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+EL acknowledges funding through a start-up grant from the Internal Funds KU Leuven (STG/24/073) and a Veni grant (VI.Veni.232.205) from the Netherlands Organization for Scientific Research (NWO).
 IA acknowledges support from the ERC under the European Union’s Horizon 2020 research and innovation program, grant agreement number 852097.
 TS acknowledges support from the ERC under the European Union’s Horizon 2020 research and innovation program, grant agreement number 101164755 and from the Israel Science Foundation (ISF) under grant number 2434/24.
+FRNS is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).